galaxyproject/training-material/topics/evolution/tutorials/abc_intro_phylo/tutorial.md

 |  C  |  11  |  10  |   0  |

 Ideally, these will reflect the actual input distances, but such distances are based on messy real data, and do not necessarily obey this ideal.
-That is why methods like FastTree are employed to find a tree with the best possible agreement between the distance inferred, and those calculated from sequence data.
+That is why methods like FastTree are employed to find a tree with the best possible agreement between the distance inferred, and that calculated from sequence data.
 <!--The Minimum Evolution criterion optimises...
 XXX Mike to complete.-->

 > <hands-on-title>Visualising a tree</hands-on-title>
-> 1. Click on the title of the completed FastTree job to show the row of small icons for saving, linking etc.:
+> 1. Click on the title of the completed FastTree job to show the row of small icons for saving, linking etc.
 > ![LittleIcons](./images/LittleJobIcons.png){:align="center"}
 >
 > 2. Click the "Visualisation" icon that looks like a little bar chart.
 > 3. You will be presented with a couple of options.
 When I do it, I get this:
+> 4. Select "Phylogenetic Tree Visualisation" -- this seems to be the best one.
 >
 > ![SelectTreeVisualisation](./images/PhylogeneticTreeVisualisationOptions.png){:width="400"}
 >
-> 4. Select "Phylogenetic Tree Visualisation" -- this seems to be the best one.
+>
+>
 >
 > *Your tree is displayed!*
 >